daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user's bookshelf must automatically reflect changes made in synchronized services.
+#### The user's bookshelf must automatically reflect changes made in synchronized services

 In the case where a library offers such a service, the app\'s bookshelf must automatically synchronize with the user\'s online account(s).
 This